Why Does My Cat Drool?

 Cavities, gum disease, tartar buildup, mouth ulcers, and tumors are all oral health problems that can cause your cat to drool.
 A professional dental cleaning, daily at-home brushing, and switching to dry food can all help keep your cat’s teeth and gums healthy.

 Colds, allergies, and infections of the nose, throat, or sinuses can cause hypersalivation in cats.
-If, in addition to drooling, your cat sneezes, suffers from eye and nose discharge, and becomes less interested in playing, call the vet for advice about how to handle these signs of upper respiratory distress.
+If, in addition to drooling, your cat sneezes, suffers from eye and nose discharge, and becomes less interested in playing, contact a vet for advice about how to handle these signs of upper respiratory distress.

 Panting and drooling are common in cats that are experiencing heatstroke.
 Persians and other flat-faced, long-haired breeds are particularly susceptible to this condition.
-Give your kitty plenty of water, keep her indoors on hot days, and never leave her alone in a parked car.
-If you think your cat has heatstroke, get her into the shade, offer her water, and call the vet.
+Give your kitty plenty of water, keep them indoors on hot days, and never leave them alone in a parked car.
+If you think your cat has heatstroke, get them into the shade, offer water, and call the vet.

 Visit Village Vet of Urbana to Diagnose Your Cat’s Drooling

 Because excessive cat drooling could indicate a life-threatening problem, it’s important to visit the vet immediately.
 Visible symptoms such as swollen gums or high body temperature make it easy to diagnose gum disease or heatstroke.
 Other conditions may require blood tests, urinalysis, ultrasounds, or X-rays to get a better picture of the animal’s overall health.